mehrdadbozorgmehr/QueryMind/README.md

-# QueryMind2 - AI-Powered Text to SQL Converter
+# QueryMind - AI-Powered Text to SQL Converter

 ## Overview
 QueryMind2 is a Spring Boot application that converts natural language text into SQL queries using AI.
 It makes database querying accessible to everyone, even without SQL knowledge!